benmerrilll/milestone-ii/README.md

-# Predicting California County Changes
+# Predicting California County Population Changes
 Welcome to our predicting county population changes project!
 This project was completed by Elizabeth Giancola, Kim Di Camillo, and Ben Merrill as a part of their Master of Applied Data Science program.

 For extensive documentation, see the Final Project pdf.
 This is where you will find the project presentation, purpose, and visualizations.